cds-snc/digital-canada-ca/content/en/join-our-team/positions/senior-service-designer.md

 To support this important mission, we are looking for a Senior Service Designer.
 Service designers create and refine end-to-end services to help users complete their goals.
 Their work delves into crafting design considerations for all the touch-points different people might encounter while using and managing government services.
 This may involve the creation of—or change to—transactions, products, and systems, and may stretch across digital and non-digital channels provided by different parts of government.

 This role is 2 Year Term and is classified as a [CS-04](https://www.tbs-sct.gc.ca/agreements-conventions/view-visualiser-eng.aspx?id=1#toc12259212260) in the Computer Systems group.
+While we have locations in Ottawa, Montreal, Toronto, and Kitchener; we largely work distributedly and equally value candidates in other parts of Canada.

 ## In this role, you will:
 - Be assigned to our partnership business unit, where you would be a member of our consulting or embedded service design and delivery teams, which partner with government departments to improve how they design and deliver their services.